What does Desiree mean?

 Presented below is the birth name popularity of Desiree for girls.
 Desiree was first listed in 1950-1959 and reached its apex position of #122 in the U.S. in 1992, and is at #700 presently.
 (2014 Birth Statistics)

 The only other prominent related form of Desiree (#700 last year) rated in the Top 1000 is Desirae.
-This girl name reached the peak of its popularity in 1992 and has become significantly less popular since, with the versions Desirae and Desiree becoming less stylish.
+These girl names reached the peak of their popularity in the year 1992 (usage of 0.7005%) and have become significantly less popular since (usage 0.15%, down 78.6%), with the versions Desirae and Desiree becoming less stylish.
 Shown below is an analysis of the usage of Desiree and affiliated names.
 (2014 Birth Statistics)